-The FDA also requires you to implement features that allow for security compromises to be detected, recognized, logged, timed, and acted upon during normal use.
-You should develop and provide information to the end user concerning appropriate actions to take upon detection of a cybersecurity event.
+The FDA also requires you to implement features that allow for security compromises to be detected, recognized, logged, timed, and acted upon during regular use.
+You should develop and provide information to the end-user concerning appropriate actions to take upon the detection of a cybersecurity event.
 Methods for retention and recovery should be provided to allow recovery of device configuration by an authenticated privileged user.

 Once you complete the hazard analysis, mitigation implementation, validations, and has deployed their device for use – your activities shift to post-market management.
-There are several QMS tools that can assist in the cybersecurity processes post-market including: complaint handling, quality audits, corrective and preventive action, ongoing risk analysis, and servicing.
-A critical component of every cybersecurity program is monitoring of cybersecurity information sources to assist in the identification and detection of risk.
-You should maintain contact with third-party software suppliers for identification of new vulnerabilities, updates and patches that come available.
+Several QMS tools can assist in the cybersecurity processes post-market, including complaint handling, quality audits, corrective and preventive action, ongoing risk analysis, and servicing.
+A critical component of every cybersecurity program is the monitoring of cybersecurity information sources to assist in the identification and detection of risk.
+You should maintain contact with third-party software suppliers for the identification of new vulnerabilities, updates, and patches that come available.

 Response and Recovery

 If you identify a cybersecurity vulnerability, there are remediation and reporting steps that need to occur.
-Remediation may involve a software update, bug fixes, patches, “defense-in-depth” strategies to remove malware or covering an access port to reduce the vulnerability.
-Uncontrolled risks should be remediated as soon as possible, and must be reported to the FDA according to 21 CFR 806.
-There are certain circumstances that remove the reporting requirement.
+Remediation may involve a software update, bug fixes, patches, “defense-in-depth” strategies to remove malware, or covering an access port to reduce the vulnerability.
+Uncontrolled risks should be remediated as soon as possible and must be reported to the FDA according to 21 CFR 806.
+Certain circumstances remove the reporting requirement.
 The decision flowchart below can be used to determine the reporting requirements.

 In addition to reporting corrections and removals, the FDA identifies specific content to be included in PMA periodic reports regarding vulnerabilities and risks.
 If you have a Class III device, you should review that section thoroughly to ensure annual report compliance.